ThomasDurand535/chat-ollama/README.md

 ## Install locally

 ### Build
-For a first installation you need to build the AppImage
+For a first installation you need to build the AppImage.
 #### Requirements
 - Node.js
 - NPM